setnicka/Magique_tralala/README.md

   - That is 5000 hours (208 days) doing nothing,
   - 50 hours (2 days) displaying stuff and
   - 20 hours constantly transmitting and displaying

+Test edit to show how Git works.... bla bla bla